sragli/bdm/README.md

 * More random/irregular patterns have higher complexity
 * Larger patterns generally have higher base complexity

-## Main Functions
+## Main Modules and Functions

 * *BDM.new/4* - Creates a new BDM analysis structure
-* *compute/4* - Computes the BDM complexity of a dataset
+* *BDM.compute/4* - Computes the BDM complexity of a dataset
-* *perturbation_analysis/4* - Performs perturbation analysis to identify complexity-driving elements
+* *BDM.PerturbationAnalysis* - Performs perturbation analysis to identify complexity-driving elements, sensitivity, critical points, stability
-* *normalize/2* - Normalizes BDM value between 0 and 1
+* *BDMUtils.normalize/2* - Normalizes BDM value between 0 and 1

 ## Usage